ChrisKlug/web-dev-workshop/labs/lab11/lab11.md

             });
 ```

-If they do, then you can use the value in that cookie to get the user's shopping cart grain.
-And then return the items in it, wrapped in an OK
+If they do, then you can use the value in that cookie to get the user's shopping cart grain, and then return the items in it, wrapped in an OK.

 ```csharp
 if (ctx.Request.Cookies.ContainsKey("ShoppingCartId"))